Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 1) G Major

 G major is one part of what I call the big three.
-The big three is made up of G, C, and D major.
+The big three consist of G, C, and D major.
 These three chords are the most played among guitarists by far.

 Back to G. Here’s what it looks like.